claudia-liauw/health-app/README.md

 A PKCE code verifier and challenge and state are generated.
 Using the app's client ID, code challenge, state and requested scopes (activity, sleep and heart rate), the user is directed to the Fitbit authentication page.
 After allowing permissions, the user is redirected to the redirect URL.

 The redirect URL comes with arguments for the authorisation code and state.
 Using the authorisation code and the earlier generated code verifier, a POST request is sent to Fitbit servers to generate the access token.
 This also pulls the user's Fitbit ID.
-Both are stored in Session, hence permissions will have to be granted every time the user logs in.
+Both are stored in Session.

 ### Profile
 Profile displays the user's username, step goal and sleep goal as queried from the profile table.
 Goals are shown in a form for users to update with the current value as a placeholder.
 When goals have not been set, the placeholder shows the default value of "Create one".
 Users can set both goals or just one.
 If a field is left blank, the current value will be inserted back into the database.
 If an invalid value is entered, it will be set to "Create one".